liamandell/Terry-Employee_Tracker/README.md

 ## Employee Management CLI Application
 This command-line application allows users to manage employee information, including departments, roles, and employees.
 Users can perform various actions, such as viewing existing data, adding new entries, and updating employee roles.
+## refrences
+I was able to work with my tutors and look up some of the code with classmates and ChatGpt.
+Trying not to rely on it, but it did help in understanding the functions some of the code are snippets, but I fixed the bugs referencing other repos.
+This helped with comparing my code to functioning deployments.
 ## Features
 View all departments: Displays a formatted table showing department names and IDs.
 View all roles: Presents job title, role ID, department, and salary for each role.